Worldwide Engagement for Digitizing Biocollections

 Who produces WeDigBio?

 WeDigBio was initiated by a group with an interest in public engagement in digitizing biocollections during iDigBio's 2014 CitStitch Hackathon (Gainesville, Florida, USA).
 That group, including representatives from the Australian Museum, the Smithsonian Institution, Florida State University, University of Florida, iDigBio, and Muséum national d'Histoire naturelle, produced the first WeDigBio event in 2015.
-Since then, the number of event-planning organizations has grown, and we are currently discussing ways to configure a sustainable and representative leadership structure to produce the annual WeDigBio event.
+Today, the project is run by the board and working groups.
 Correspondence about WeDigBio is best directed to wedigbio@gmail.com.

 What does it mean to digitize biocollections?